YashAsawa/VMScheduling/README.md

-# Vicc project: homemade VM Schedulers
+# Virtualisation Project: Dynamic VM Schedulers

-This project aims at developing different Vm schedulers for a given IaaS cloud.
-This was done as a graduate-level project at [Univeristy of Nice](http://unice.fr/).
+This project aims at developing different VM Schedulers for a given IaaS cloud.
+This was done as a undergraduate-level project at [Vellore Institute of Technology].
 Each scheduler has meaningful properties for either the cloud customers or the cloud provider.

 The implementation was made over the IaaS cloud simulator [CloudSim](http://www.cloudbus.org/cloudsim/).
 The simulator replays a workload extracted from Emulab, on a datacenter having realistic characteristics.

 ## Dev team

-- Rares Damaschin: damaschinrares@gmail.com
+- Yash Asawa: yashshrikant.asawa2017@vitstudent.ac.in
-- Mourjo Sen: sen.mourjo@etu.unice.fr
+- Sreeparna Deb: sreeparna.deb2017@vitstudent.ac.in
-- With help from Dr Fabien Hermenier: https://github.com/fhermeni
+- Ananya Solanki: ananya.solanki2017@vitstudent.ac.in

 Some useful resources: